sourav8256/fantasycricDash/algotrade/mockmarket/README.md

 };
 ```

+## Price Movement Simulation

+- Prices update every 5 seconds
+- Random price movements between -1% and +1% of current price
+- Random volume changes between -20% and +40% of current volume
+- All prices include simulated latency (0-100ms)
+- New symbols start with random prices between $100 and $1000
+- Initial volumes between 100,000 and 1,000,000

 ## Notes
-- Price updates occur every 5 seconds with random variations
-- All prices include simulated latency (0-100ms)
+- All symbol names are case-insensitive
 - WebSocket connections receive real-time price updates for subscribed symbols
-- All symbol names are case-insensitive
+- Supports any symbol name - not restricted to predefined list
+- Automatically generates realistic price data for new symbols
+- Maintains price continuity and realistic volatility